amberchen122/tempestextremes/python-sdk/README.md

 2. **User Guide**:
     - Update the existing user guide or create a separate guide specifically for the Python SDK.
 This guide should provide examples, usage scenarios, and best practices.
     - Make sure the binding code include doc string so that user can access the documentation through help() from python terminal.

-## 5. Future Work

-1. **Performance Optimization**: Monitor the performance of the Python SDK and consider optimizations, especially for computationally intensive tasks.

-2. **Extended Functionality**: As TempestExtremes evolves, ensure that the Python SDK is updated to reflect new functionalities or changes in the C++ codebase.

-3. **Community Feedback**: Engage with the user community to gather feedback and make iterative improvements to the SDK.

-## 6. Conclusion

-Building a Python SDK for TempestExtremes will significantly enhance its accessibility and usability within the Python community.
-By following the design outlined in this document, we aim to provide a robust, maintainable, and user-friendly interface that mirrors the power and functionality of the original C++ codebase.